Phil Harrison (pool player): Trivia

 Among these eighteen "wins to nil" were wins over previous Herts Tour event winners John Roe and Rich Wharton, along with former professionals Jimmy Croxton, Ian Hubbard and Steve Kane.
 Harrison also enjoys the distinction of having whitewashed Dave Rogers on two occasions during this period.
 This statistic also reveals that Harrison has won more whitewashes over this period than he has won deciders, a remarkable statistic in its own right.

 Personal life

 Harrison is partially deaf, but much like American professional player Shane Van Boening, it doesn't hamper his game.

 Among his main influences, Harrison counts six-time snooker World Champion Steve Davis as the biggest.
 He particularly admires Davis for his attitude, his consistency, and his quiet ruthlessness on the biggest of stages.

 The nickname "The Farmer" originated in Harrison's youth; he both lived and worked on a family-run farm near Ely, Cambridgeshire, often arriving home after a long journey back from a pool event at the same time as his father was leaving for work.

 Harrison takes a keen interest in fishing, and maintains his own fishing facility, named Mirror Lake, in Cambridgeshire.
+Phil’s son George also features for Cambridgeshire’s inter county team in the youth section and is one of their strongest players.